abdurrm/profile/content/authors/admin/_index.md

 ## About Me

-I am Abdur Rohman Muhammad, a dedicated Network and System Administrator at Universitas Brawijaya's Direktorat Teknologi dan Informasi.
+Hi, my name is Abdur Rohman Muhammad, a dedicated Network and System Administrator at Universitas Brawijaya's Direktorat Teknologi dan Informasi.
 With years of hands-on experience in network management, system optimization, and information technology, I am passionate about leveraging cutting-edge technologies to enhance organizational efficiencies and security.
 Feel free to explore my website to learn more about my professional journey, projects, and insights into the world of network